 - Safety assessment was carried out by the Prefecture using the IAEA methodology for assessing the safety of predisposal radioactive waste management facilities incorporated within the IAEA's SAFRAN software.
 During the use of the software, a part of the SAFRAN database was tailored to fit the specific conditions of the TSS in the Prefecture. - The safety assessment for the TSS in the Prefecture was developed in a gradual and iterative way through the application of SAFRAN initially to a model site, then to a site in the Prefecture and eventually to nine selected TSS.
-The safety assessment was an important step in establishing a safe approach for the storage of the large amount of radioactive waste accumulated from remediation activities. - During the development of the safety assessment for TSS, several technical issues were identified and their impact on safety evaluated (e.g. water accumulation in different places of the temporary storage sites, flooding, fires, degradation and retrieval of waste bags from the TSS, transport of the waste bags, collapse of waste stacks).
-On the basis on these dedicated safety evaluations, technical measures to remediate and prevent the problems were identified and their effectiveness estimated. - The systematic safety assessment process that was followed using the SAFRAN software included assessment of all credible hazards and technical issues and provided confidence that no significant issues were disregarded or overlooked.
-It also provided a framework for explaining why certain systems and processes are considered safe and why certain improvements of safety and countermeasures are necessary. - The results gained using SAFRAN in the development of safety assessments for TSS clearly indicated that as long as appropriate operating procedures are followed and appropriate measures are put in place, all radiation doses are expected to be well below the relevant dose limits - Discussions have been held between the IAEA international experts and Prefecture experts concerning retrieval strategies for waste stored in TSS taking into account the ageing of waste bags.
-It was noted that the safety assessment for TSS should be revised to account for new information that arises as a result of the ongoing research on the ageing of waste bags. - Decommissioning of TSS after all waste has been removed will be a significant undertaking and should be approached in a systematic way and the IAEA international experts advised use of the applicable IAEA Safety Standards. - For consistency with IAEA Safety Standards, the IAEA international experts advised that the safety assessment work done for operation of the TSS, for the removal of waste from the TSS, for waste transport to the ISF and for the restoration of sites of former TSS should be fully documented and subjected to appropriate independent peer review.
-The choices made in assessing the safety of the TSS (e.g. regarding scenarios, contamination pathways, parameters...) should be fully justified.
-Further discussion could be beneficial to help with the successful documentation of the work and its communication to the relevant audiences.
+The safety assessment was an important step in establishing a safe approach for the storage of the large amount of radioactive waste accumulated from remediation activities. - During the development of the safety assessment for TSS, several technical issues were identified and their impact on safety evaluated (e.g. localised water accumulation in the temporary storage facilities, flooding, fires, degradation of waste bags, transport of the waste bags and collapse of waste stacks).
+On the basis of specific evaluations, technical measures to remediate and prevent the problems were identified and their effectiveness estimated.

+FIG. 6: Conceptual diagrams of three types of TSS (Image adapted from Technical Guidelines for temporary storage sites, Fukushima Prefecture).

+- The systematic safety assessment process followed using the SAFRAN software included assessment of all credible hazards and technical issues and provided confidence that no significant issues were omitted or disregarded.
+It also provided a framework for explaining why certain systems and processes are considered safe and why certain improvements of safety and countermeasures are necessary. - The results gained from the safety assessments for TSS in the Prefecture clearly indicated that as long as appropriate operating procedures were followed and appropriate measures are put in place, all radiation doses are expected to be well below the relevant dose limits. - Discussions have been held between the IAEA international experts and Prefecture experts concerning waste retrieval strategies for waste stored in TSS, taking account of the ageing of waste bags. - The IAEA provided assistance to the Prefecture on the development of a generic safety assessment methodology that could be applied to specific sites of former TSS from which the waste had been removed.